surifirstpin/biplus_documentation/docs/User_Reports.md

 ## Funnel chart :

 Funnels helps to visualize a process that has stages and items flow sequentially from one stage to the next.
 Use a funnel when there is a sequential flow between stages, such as a sales process that starts with inquiry and ends with billing.

-The following section describes the editing option for bubble chart in visualization.

  **6.** Click on **Funnel** tab under **general** section  to compare the data in Funnel chart.